google/capture-thread/README.md

 In some cases, it might not be appropriate (or possible) to use the **Capture Thread Library**:

--   To keep your design comprehensible, you *should not* use this library as a means of passing "normal" data (e.g., input to be processed) between parts of your project.
-While this library is safe in such situations, this would likely lead to difficult-to-follow code, and perhaps baffling latent bugs.
+-   By design, this library is meant to help you *circumvent* the structure of your program, specifically so that you don't need to modify your design to facilitate instrumentation.
+Although you could technically structure the business logic of your program around this library, doing so would likely lead to difficult-to-follow code and baffling latent bugs.

--   At the moment, this library does not handle the sharing of instrumentation between threads if you are unable to pass a `std::function` from one thread to another.
-For example, you might use a framework that creates its own threads that are not visible to your project.
-(A work-around will probably be added to this library in the future, however.)
+-   If you want to share instrumentation between threads, you *must* be able to pass either a `std::function` or a pointer from the source thread to the destination thread.
+This is because those semantics are a part of your project's design, and thus cannot be automatically inferred by the library.

 -   Since this library is scope-driven, you *cannot* share instrumentation outside of the scope it was created in.
 For example: